 Then, in an action regarded as inexplicable by all in attendance, Welsh actually helped a dazed Wolgast to his feet as he finished the count before raising the champion’s hand, completely ignoring the fact that Rivers was the one who had been felled by a vicious blow to the crown jewels.
 Welsh briefly argued his case before wisely making a hasty exit as the dismayed crowd threatened a full-scale riot.
 In his dressing room, a distraught Rivers showed reporters a sizable dent in his aluminum protector cup, but to no avail as Wolgast, who was renowned for aiming blows at his opponents’ nether regions, remained the lightweight champion of the world.

-9. Billy Fox TKO4 Jake LaMotta, Nov.
+10. Billy Fox TKO4 Jake LaMotta, Nov.
 14 1947: The controversy for this match actually began well before either Fox or LaMotta had set foot in Madison Square Garden.
-The word was out well in advance that something less than kosher was in the works, the erratic betting odds reflecting this perception.
-The chatter had become so loud that prior to fight-time the current chair of the New York State Athletic Commission visited both boxer’s dressing rooms, not once but twice, in an attempt to dissuade them from proceeding with any chicanery.
+The word was out in advance that something less than kosher was in the works, the erratic betting odds reflecting this perception.
+The chatter became so loud that prior to fight-time the current chair of the New York State Athletic Commission twice visited both boxer’s dressing rooms in an attempt to dissuade them from proceeding with any chicanery.

 Fox then became the first boxer to ever stop LaMotta when a helpless looking “Bronx Bull” was rescued by the referee in round four, the crowd loudly booing the obvious set-up.
 The result led to the immediate suspension of LaMotta’s boxing license and widespread speculation about corruption in boxing.
 Years later LaMotta publicly admitted that he threw the fight in order to obtain an overdue shot at the world middleweight title.